 The Bank has constituted Corporate Social Responsibility (CSR) Committee of the Board.
-The Committee consists of Two (2) Managing Directors of the Bank and Six (6) Independent Directors.
+The CSR Committee of the Board shall comprise of minimum three (3) Directors out of which at least two (2) shall be Non-Executive Directors.
+Senior MD shall Chair the Proceedings of the Meeting.
+DGM (CSR) shall be Convener for the meeting.
 The functions of the committee are to:

-- Provide direction towards effective implementation of CSR Policies of the Bank. - Meet at quarterly intervals to review the CSR activities undertaken in the previous quarter. - Suggest ways and means to improve the functioning of CSR related activities. - Deliberate upon and recommend all CSR proposals which are to be sanctioned by the ECCB
+- Provide direction towards effective implementation of CSR Policies of the Bank. - Meet at quarterly intervals to review the CSR activities undertaken in the previous quarter. - Suggest ways and means to improve the functioning of CSR related activities. - Deliberate upon and recommend all CSR proposals which are to be sanctioned by the ECCB.